yetanotherco/aligned_layer/README.md

 Here `<private_key>` is the placeholder for the ECDSA key specified in the output when generating your keys with the EigenLayer CLI.

-Finally, to end the staking process, you need to deposit into the strategy, as shown in the Eigen guide, or alternatively, you can run the following command to deposit one WETH:
+Finally, to end the staking process, you need to deposit into the strategy, as shown in EigenLayer's guide, or alternatively, you can run the following command to deposit 1 WETH:

 ```bash
 ./operator/build/aligned-operator deposit-into-strategy --config ./config-files/config-operator.yaml --strategy-address 0x80528D6e9A2BAbFc766965E0E26d5aB08D9CFaF9 --amount 1000000000000000000